Eden (2024 film)

 Eden is a 2024 American historical survival thriller film directed by Ron Howard and written by Noah Pink, from a story by the pair.
 It stars Jude Law, Ana de Armas, Vanessa Kirby, Sydney Sweeney, Daniel Brühl, Felix Kammerer, Toby Wallace, and Richard Roxburgh.
 The film is based on the true story of several European settlers, including Margret Wittmer, who arrive on the isolated Floreana Island, in the Galápagos Islands, Ecuador, pre-World War II, hoping to start a life there.

-The film premiered at the Toronto International Film Festival on September 7, 2024, and was released theatrically in Germany on April 3, 2025, by Leonine, and in the United States by Vertical on August 22, 2025.
+The film premiered at the Toronto International Film Festival on September 7, 2024, and was released theatrically in Germany on April 2, 2025, by Leonine, and in the United States by Vertical on August 22, 2025.
 The film received mixed reviews from critics.

 Plot

-Dr. Friedrich Ritter and Dore Strauch flee their native Germany in 1921, repudiating the bourgeois values they believe are corroding mankind.
+Friedrich Ritter and Dore Strauch flee their native Germany in 1931, repudiating the bourgeois values they believe are corroding humankind.
 On the isle of Floreana in the Galápagos Islands, Friedrich focuses on writing his manifesto, while Dore resolves to cure her multiple sclerosis through meditation.
-Their solitude, however, is short lived.
+Their solitude, however, is short-lived.

 They are joined by fellow Germans Margret and Heinz Wittmer, along with Heinz's young son, Harry.
 Shortly after arriving, Margret learns she is pregnant.
 The Wittmers swiftly prove to be earnest, capable settlers.
-Some time later arrives Eloise Bosquet de Wagner Wehrhorn, a manipulative and vainglorious self-described Baroness, accompanied by two devoted lovers: Robert and Rudolph, along with Manuel, an Ecuadorian servant.
-Eloise explains her plan to build a lavish hotel on Floreana, and proves to be a nuisance to Friedrich, Dore, and the Wittmers.
+Some time later, Eloise Bosquet de Wagner Wehrhorn arrives, a manipulative and vainglorious self-described baroness, accompanied by two devoted lovers: Robert and Rudolph, along with Manuel, an Ecuadorian servant.
+Eloise explains her plan to build a lavish hotel on Floreana, and she proves to be a nuisance to Ritter, Dore, and the Wittmers.

-Eloise sets up a rudimentary encampment near where the Wittmers have painstakingly built a house, and spends most of her time engaging in hedonistic behavior, lounging, drinking, and having sex with Robert and Rudolph, both of whom she exerts significant influence over.
+Eloise sets up a rudimentary encampment near where the Wittmers have painstakingly built a house and spends most of her time engaging in hedonistic behavior, lounging, drinking, and having sex with Robert and Rudolph, both of whom she exerts significant influence over.
 Due to their lack of planning and restraint, they soon run out of food rations.
 When Margret is left alone one day, she goes into labor, giving birth to a son while fighting off a pack of feral dogs.
-During the birth, Manuel and Robert raid the Wittmer home of their canned goods at Eloise's instruction.
-Margret becomes ill after the birth and her husband persuades Friedrich to help her.
-He removes her trapped placenta and she recovers.
+During the birth, Manuel and Robert raid the Wittmers' home for canned goods at Eloise's instruction.
+Margret becomes ill after the birth, and her husband persuades Friedrich to help her.
+He removes her trapped placenta, and she recovers.